5 men in court over alleged theft of spirits, wine worth N20m

 The police charged Micheal Akor, 28, James Akor, 23, Lawrence Naanban, 30, Isaac Zafaniah, 20, and Isaac Dauda, 20, with conspiracy and theft.

 The Prosecution Counsel, Sgt.
-Modupe Olaluwoye, told the court that the defendants committed the offence sometime in March, at No. 10, Emma Abimbola Cole st., Lekki Phase 1, Lagos.
+Modupe Olaluwoye, told the court that the defendants committed the offense sometime in March, at No. 10, Emma Abimbola Cole st., Lekki Phase 1, Lagos.

 Olaluwoye told the court that the defendants, being employees of the company; Party Drinks LTthat D, during the lockdown, stole the drinks.